NBISweden/sda-web-portal/submit/index.md

 ---
 layout: article
-title: SDA Submission Guide
+title: FEGA Sweden submission guide
-key: page-single
+key: fega-sweden-submission-guide
+sidebar:
+  nav: submit
 ---

 This guide describes how to submit data to the Swedish Sensitive Data